hyperglass/morphous-marble/docs/custom-rom-guide/marble/getting-started.md

 :::

 You can also check for ROMs on your device's Telegram group.
-::: info How to check on Telegram App
+:::info How to check on Telegram App
 1. Search for your device's official Telegram group
    - A web search like **'poco f5 telegram'** should get you there.
    - Or you can install Telegram Desktop and type that in the search box.